cambridge-cares/TheWorldAvatar/JPS_ARBITRAGE/README.md

 ## What to do for deployment?
  - Have python installed.
 Have java installed.
 Both should be added to your system environment.
- - mvn clean install JPS arbitrage
+ - mvn clean install JPS Arbitrage
  - open it in Chrome.
 The graphs don't display nicely in other browsers.
  - Expected Result: After clicking on the button, two graphs and a paragraph is shown on the webpage